Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 - Indiana has two wins against the spread in nine games this year.

-- Indiana is 2-1 against the spread and 2-1 overall in games when it puts up more than 24.9 points.
+- Indiana is 2-1 against the spread and 2-1 overall this season when the team notches more than 24.9 points.

-- The Hoosiers collect 312.1 yards per game, 73.1 fewer yards than the 385.2 the Scarlet Knights allow per matchup.
+- The Hoosiers rack up 312.1 yards per game, 73.1 fewer yards than the 385.2 the Scarlet Knights allow per matchup.

 - Find the latest spread and moneyline odds for Indiana at SISportsbook.